 Please note that the Ombudsman are there to deal with concerns about the level of service received.
 Where there are more serious concerns that a solicitor or solicitor’s firm have been involved in professional misconduct then reports can also be made to the Solicitors Regulation Authority, the regulator of solicitors and solicitor firms.
 This could be for quite unusual and serious acts of misconduct such as dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.
 Obviously we do not anticipate any such problems arising and would ask that you notify the matter supervisor straight away if you have any such concerns.
 You can find out more about the Solicitors Regulation Authority including their contact details on their website: www.sra.org.uk

-(Messages are taken 24 hours a day) or please submit this contact form.
+(Messages are taken 24 hours a day or please make a free enquiry here)